kerspoon/lipy2/README.markdown

 To Do
 =====

+1. Fix bugs with classes. (search the todo)

+1. As everything is getting more complex I need a better way to do testing.
+I really need assert or something like it.
+For that I need `equal?` or `to-str` and `str-eq?`.

+1. Need to do a lot of checking of classes.
+They have a lot of functionality.

-1. Data-types should own their own functions.
+1. Data-types should own their functions.
 Move the maths into LispInteger.
-Have function.py do all the type checking.
+Have function.py just do all the type checking.

 1. Think about a import function that create a (finalised) class containing all the functions of that file.

-1. The syntax for call a class function classes is messy.
-Dot syntax would be great ;)

 Links